mrisher/smtp-sts/mta-sts.md

 path of `.well-known/mta-sts.txt` served by the Policy Host.
 The Policy Host DNS name is constructed by prepending `mta-sts` to the Policy Domain.

-Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.
+Thus for a Policy Domain of `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.

 When fetching a policy, senders SHOULD validate that the media type is